 How to Celebrate Ostara

-Many Ostara celebrations include egg decorating, planting seeds, and lighting candles to honor the return of the sun’s warmth.
-It is a great time to perform rituals or meditations focused on setting intentions for the coming months, embracing personal growth, and expressing gratitude for balance and the cycles of nature.
+Many spring Ostara celebrations include egg decorating, planting seeds, and lighting candles to honor the return of the sun's warmth and the earth's green.
+The arrival of spring is a great time to perform rituals or meditations focused on setting intentions for the coming months, embracing personal growth, and expressing gratitude for balance and the cycles of nature.

 Let's take a look at some of the way you could celebrate this Ostara!